 Daily security and protection of VRS' information technology assets and information start with VRS employees, along with all authorized system users.
 The VRS User IT Security Policy communicates technical security requirements in the VRS IT Security Standard in layman's terms while applying them to applicable VRS business processes.

-System users are routinely made aware of their responsibility to act with integrity regarding VRS' IT assets through their acknowledgement they have read and understand VRS Security Policies and Standard, initially when hired and annually during VRS provided security awareness training.
-This document has not been updated since our last review in 2020.
+System users are routinely made aware of their responsibility to act with integrity regarding VRS' IT assets through their acknowledgement they have read and understand the VRS Security policies and standards, initially when hired and annually during VRS-provided security awareness training.
+This document was most recently updated in October 2020 to provide clarification, guidance, and additional examples, as well as ensuring language alignment with SEC501.